sumwale/ybox/README.md

   [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html); for example on ubuntu with podman configure the apt repository and install the package as noted in the link, then run `sudo nvidia-ctk cdi generate --output=/etc/cdi/nvidia.yaml` (this will need to be repeated if nvidia driver version is upgraded)

-In future, the installer will take care of setting all of these up.
+In the future, installer will take care of setting all of these up.

 Now you can simply go to the repository and run the `zbox-create` and other utilities from the `src` directory of the repository checkout.
-For convenience you can symlink these to your `~/.local/bin` directory which should be in PATH in modern Linux distributions:
+For convenience, you can symlink these to your `~/.local/bin` directory which should be in PATH in modern Linux distributions:

 ```sh